 Mifflintown is a tiny borough located in the state of Pennsylvania.
 With a population of 829 people and just one neighborhood, Mifflintown is the 873rd largest community in Pennsylvania.
 Mifflintown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Mifflintown is a blue-collar town, with 51.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Mifflintown, you'll notice that it is more blue-collar than most other communities in America.
+51.02% of Mifflintown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mifflintown is a borough of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Mifflintown who work in maintenance occupations (14.67%), sales jobs (4.97%), and food service (4.74%).

 The per capita income in Mifflintown in 2022 was $26,414, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,656 for a family of four.
 However, Mifflintown contains both very wealthy and poor people as well.